-In a global comparison of tungsten projects, the results from the Fox property are thought to be strongly encouraging - among the highest in grade that is close to surface.
-In addition, positive values of zinc, bismuth, indium, gold and silver also occur that are potential by-products.
+In a global comparison of tungsten projects, the results from the Fox property are thought to be strongly encouraging with all zones open in extent and in part within an open pit setting.
+In addition, positive values of zinc, bismuth, indium, gold and silver also occur that are a potential by-product.

 The Company has received a permit for a five-year plan including trenching, drilling and bulk sampling.
-Future work is planned to increase the near-surface open-pittable resources and to prepare a preliminary economic assessment.
+Future work is planned to increase the resources and potentially followed by a preliminary economic assessment.